preignition/program-user-guide/accessible-data/survey/training-course/session-2-adding-accessibility-options-to-a-form.md

 #### Easy Read Images

-When you add Easy Read images to your Survey, these images are the ones to use.
+When you add Easy Read images to your 'Survey, these images are the ones to use.

-I suggest you download these into a seperate folder on you computer before you start the session.
+I suggest you download these into a separate folder on your computer before you start the session.
 The video will show you how to add the images to your survey.

 <div><figure><img src="../.gitbook/assets/1.1  ER image for Survey.png" alt=""><figcaption><p>1 ER image for 'Which survey tool does your organisation use the most?'</p></figcaption></figure> <figure><img src="../.gitbook/assets/1.2 ER image for Satisfaction.png" alt=""><figcaption><p>2 ER image for 'I am satisifed with my current survey tool'</p></figcaption></figure> <figure><img src="../.gitbook/assets/1.3 ER image for what do you like.png" alt=""><figcaption><p>3 ER image for 'What do you like about the survey tool you are using?'</p></figcaption></figure> <figure><img src="../.gitbook/assets/1.4 ER image for what frustrates you.png" alt=""><figcaption><p>4 ER image for 'What frustrates you about the survey tool that you are using?'</p></figcaption></figure> <figure><img src="../.gitbook/assets/2.1 ER image do you like this survey.png" alt=""><figcaption><p>5 ER image for 'Do you like this survey?'</p></figcaption></figure></div>